-In common with many people I have experienced unsatisfactory funerals, and been saddened by impersonal and rushed events which did not truly acknowledge the life, impact and individuality of the person who had died.
+I think the roots of it were in experiencing unsatisfactory funerals, and being saddened by impersonal and rushed events which did not truly acknowledge the life, impact and individuality of the person who had died.

-I have over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
-My impetus for moving into funeral celebrancy was being asked by a terminally ill friend to lead her funeral service when the time came.
-I was honoured to work with her on this, and when the time came to take her service, I truly realised the importance of a good farewell gathering, and that I had found my calling.
+I already had over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
+In 2014 by a terminally ill friend asked me to lead her funeral service.
+I was honoured to work with her on this, and when the time came to take her service, I truly realised the value and importance of a good farewell gathering, and knew that I had found my calling.

-After much research, I chose to train as an independent funeral celebrant with Green Fuse – I valued their very personal and creative approach, and the demanding thoroughness of their externally accredited Diploma course.
+I trained with Green Fuse – I valued their personal and creative approach, and the demanding thoroughness of their externally accredited Diploma course.
 I have been working as a Civil Celebrant / Independent Celebrant (the terms are largely interchangeable) since 2015.

-Aside from this calling, I am a mum to two teenagers, my husband is a carpenter and builder, and as a family we enjoy taking part in medieval living history in Britain and Europe.
-I also enjoy long walks in the woodland on Chosen Hill with our scruffy dog!
+Aside from this calling, I am a mum to two teenagers, my husband is a carpenter and builder, and as a family we take part in medieval living history events in Britain and Europe.
+I also enjoy long walks in the woodland on Chosen Hill with our scruffy hound!